cockroachdb/docs/v21.1/copy-from.md

 `DELIMITER 'value'` | <span class="version-tag">New in v21.1:</span> The value that delimits the rows of input data, passed as a string.
 `NULL 'value'` | <span class="version-tag">New in v21.1:</span> The string that represents a `NULL` value in the input data.
 `BINARY` | Copy data from binary format.
 If `BINARY` is specified, no other format can be specified.<br>If no format is specified, CockroachDB copies in plaintext format.
 `CSV` | <span class="version-tag">New in v21.1:</span> Copy data from CSV format.
-If `CVS` is specified, no other format can be specified.<br>If no format is specified, CockroachDB copies in plaintext format.
+If `CSV` is specified, no other format can be specified.<br>If no format is specified, CockroachDB copies in plaintext format.

 ## Required privileges